Ivermectin Blood Thinners: The Reality of Ivermectin The Interaction of IVM With Blood Thinners

 Notice that the quote begins with the statement that there is a shortage of data on human Ivermectin utilization.

-Numerous warfarin drug interactions are well documented.
 However, there is a paucity of data that exist on ivermectin utilization in humans.

 I have never heard of the term “utilization” used in a paper like this.
-Typically the term is efficacy or effectiveness.
+Typically, the term is efficacy or effectiveness.
 Utilization could mean many things.
-However, there are many studies on the efficacy of Ivermectin against various ailments.
+However, numerous studies have investigated the efficacy of Ivermectin against various ailments.
+Also, Warfarin has multiple drug interactions, and what is not discussed is that Warfarin is a dangerous drug.
+So, this phrasing appears misleading.

-and virtually none with the concomitant use of warfarin.
+..and virtually none with the concomitant use of warfarin.

 Ivermectin is an antiparasitic medication, primarily used in veterinary medicine, with a broad spectrum of activity but very limited data on utilization in humans.

-Ivermectin won the Nobel Prize in 2015 for its use in humans and has been prescribed billions of times and taken without a prescription in many countries billions of times.
-And it is been shown to be beneficial for many things outside of antiparasite uses.
-Pfizer could have written this paragraph as it illustrates zero independence from the pharmaceutical industry.
+Ivermectin won the Nobel Prize in 2015 for its use in humans and has been prescribed billions of times and taken without a prescription in many countries.

 Ivermectin binds to nerve cells of microfilaria which causes an increase in cell membrane permeability leading to hyperpolarization causing paralysis and cell death.